-INFANTS CODE PRIORITY 211 ELEVATED BLOOD LEAD LEVELS 1 Blood lead level of \geq 5 μ g/deciliter within the past 12 months.
+INFANTS CODE PRIORITY 211 ELEVATED BLOOD LEAD LEVELS I Blood lead level of \geq 5 μg/deciliter within the past 12 months.
 Document: Date of blood test and blood lead level in participant's health record.
-Must be within the past 12 months High Risk: Blood lead level of $\geq 5~\mu g/deciliter$ within the past 12 months.
-NUTRITION RELATED MEDICAL CONDITIONS 341 NUTRIENT DEFICIENCY OR DISEASE I Any currently treated or untreated nutrient deficiency or disease.
+Must be within the past 12 months High Risk: Blood lead level of \ge 5 μ g/deciliter within the past 12 months.
+NUTRITI ON RELATED MEDICAL CONDITIONS 341 NUTRIENT DEFICIENCY OR DISEASE Ι Any currently treated or untreated nutrient deficiency or disease.
 These include, but are not limited to, Protein Energy Malnutrition, Scurvy, Rickets, Beriberi, Hypocalcemia, Osteomalacia, Vitamin K Deficiency, Pellagra, Xerophthalmia, and Iron Deficiency.
-(See Appendix C) Presence of condition diagnosed, documented, or reported by a or someone working under a physician's orders, or as self-reported by participant.
+(See Appendix C) Presence of condition diagnosed, documented, or reported by a physician or someone working under a physician's orders, or as self-reported by applicant/participant/caregiver.
 Document: Diagnosis and name of the physician that is treating this condition in the participant's health record.
-High Risk: Diagnosed nutrient deficiency disease
+High Risk: Diagnosed nutrient deficiency disease.

-INFANTS CODE PRIORITY 342 GASTRO-INTESTINAL DISORDERS 1 Diseases or conditions that interfere with the intake, digestion, and or absorption of nutrients.
-The diseases and/or conditions include, but are not limited to: • Gastroesophageal reflux disease (GERD) • Peptic ulcer • Post-bariatric surgery • Short bowel syndrome • Inflammatory bowel disease, including ulcerative colitis or Crohn's disease • Liver disease • Pancreatitis • Biliary tract disease The presence of gastro-intestinal disorders as diagnosed by a physician as self-reported by applicant/participant/caregiver; or as reported or documented by a physician, or someone working under physician's orders.
+CODE PRIORITY 342 GASTRO-INTESTINAL DISORDERS I Diseases or conditions that interfere with the intake, digestion, and or absorption of nutrients.
+The diseases and/or conditions include, but are not limited to: Gastroesophageal reflux disease (GERD) Peptic ulcer Post-bariatric surgery Short bowel syndrome Inflammatory bowel disease, including ulcerative colitis or Crohn's disease Liver disease Pancreatitis Biliary tract disease The presence of gastro-intestinal disorders as diagnosed by a physician as self-reported by applicant/participant/caregiver; or as reported or documented by a physician, or someone working under physician's orders.
 Document: Diagnosis and name of the physician that is treating this condition in the participant's health record.
-High Risk: Diagnosed gastro-intestinal disorder 343 DIABETES MELLITUS I Diabetes mellitus consists of a group of metabolic diseases characterized by inappropriate hyperglycemia resulting from defects in insulin secretion, insulin action or both.
+High Risk: Diagnosed gastro-intestinal disorder.
+343 DIABETES MELLITUS I Diabetes mellitus consists of a group of metabolic diseases characterized by inappropriate hyperglycemia resulting from defects in insulin secretion, insulin action or both.
 Presence of diabetes mellitus diagnosed, documented, or reported by a physician or someone working under a physician's orders, or as self-reported by applicant/participant/caregiver.
 Document: Diagnosis and name of the physician that is treating this condition in the participant's health record.
-High Risk: Diagnosed diabetes mellitus
+High Risk: Diagnosed diabetes mellitus.